 Presentation of the Prize

-The winners of the clinical and biomedical Poster Prize will be announced during the Closing session on Friday 9 December 2022.
-Winners will be awarded an engraved glass paperweight, and a free registration place for the 2023 International Symposium on ALS/MND.
+The winners of the clinical and biomedical Poster Prize will be announced during the Closing session on Sunday 7 December 2025.
+Winners will be awarded an engraved glass paperweight, and a free registration place for the 2026 International Symposium on ALS/MND in Amsterdam, Netherlands.
+(Travel and accommodation are not included)